BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - 0.3
   Breaking changes: changed config keys, defaults and properties in Config, changed Config.FromJson(string json) to new Config(string json).
   Added key "generate on save" and "action name" keys to config.
+- 0.4
+  Module grouping is now supported.
+Small breaking change: A namespace that contains IServiceCollection is required when serviceExtension is enabled and namespace *Microsoft.Extensions.DependencyInjection* was added to the defaults.